 Most projectors "photograph" rather well, but on occasion we will report when a projector for reasons unknown has more than a subtle shift between what is projected on the screen, and what appears on my reference display, which is my MacBook Pro, (it's color is pretty good).
 Within the individual reviews, on the image quality page I report if the images are noticeably inaccurate in terms of color.

 First, it would be an impossible task to do head to head comparisons for all of the projectors in the review there are thousands of combinations.
 Even head to heads with just those that won awards would be at least in the many dozens.
 Lastly, some of the most interesting comparisons are between award winners and those that did not get an award.

-Again, a reminder: Each regular review has its own competitor's section.
-If you are interested in a projector that was reviewed months ago, but curious as to how it compares to more recent projectors, look to the review of the newer projector, in its competitors section.
+Again, a reminder: Most regular reviews have their own competitor's section.
+If you are interested in a projector that was reviewed months ago, but curious as to how it compares to more recent projectors, look to the review of the newer projector, in its Competitors section.